 Q: What does TANSTAAFL mean?

-A: If you didn’t notice elsewhere in these pages, TANSTAAFL is an acronym coined by Robert Heinlein in the novel The Moon is a Harsh Mistress.
+A: If you didn’t notice elsewhere in these pages, TANSTAAFL is an acronym popularized by Robert Heinlein in the novel The Moon is a Harsh Mistress.
 It is short for “There ain’t no such thing as a free lunch,” indicating that anything you get for “free” you probably paid too much for.
 Or one could generalize this even more saying “Value for value.”
 You must give value to get value.

 Q: Why do you use a teddy bear with an M16 as your symbol?

 A: For our first three years we used a brass cannon as another tip of the hat to our favorite author, Robert Heinlein.
 Over the years we’ve brought the bright purple bear, with the M16, as our mascot to shows to promote Toy Wars, by Thomas Gondolfi.
 This has prompted TG to be given the nickname of teddy bear man.
 People know we are at a show by finding the purple bear.
 It makes a great rallying point and EVERYONE looks for it (even if they might not yet be true believers of our writing).
 We can’t fight the tides, cats, or spouses so we gave in.
 The purple teddy with the assault rifle now represents us more obviously than did the obscure brass cannon.